CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/syllabus.md

 ## Wait List Policy

 I am aware that this course is in high-demand and there are many students on the wait list.
 I receive a large number of permission number requests, and unfortunately it is simply not possible to accommodate everyone.
 Please note that this class is taught every semester.
-Therefore, as a general policy, I am **only** issuing permission numbers for graduating seniors or students with another convincing justification for taking the class right now.
+Therefore, as a general policy, I am **only** issuing permission numbers for graduating seniors in computer science or other students with another convincing justification for taking the class right now.
 If you believe that this describes your situation, then please feel free to contact me.

 #### Frequently Asked Questions